 Arts Underground occupies a 4500-square-foot space on the lower level of the Hougen Centre, an area previously occupied by retail space and offices.
 In 2004, Rolf and Marg donated the space to the Yukon arts community, donating the cost of utilities as well as $80,000 for renovations.
 In May 2008, this support was extended with a donation worth a million dollars, to cover the cost of rent, utilities and other operating expenses for ten years.
 A stair lift was also installed to open access to those with mobility issues.

 Yukon Sourdough Rendezvous

 Involved from its earliest inception as the Whitehorse Winter Carnival from 1945–50, Rolf lobbied fellow community-minded people in 1961 to reinstate the event.
 The first Yukon Sourdough Rendezvous took place in February 1962.
 Long before Whitehorse achieved the thriving arts scene it has today, Rendezvous was the great social event of the winter.
-Rolf and Hougen’s Limited continued to be major supporters over the years and remain a major sponsor even today, as the festival gets celebrates its 50th anniversary.
+Rolf and Hougen’s Ltd. continued to be major supporters over the years and remain a major sponsor even today, as the festival gets set to celebrate its 50th anniversary.

 Preserving Yukon Heritage through Photography

 Rolf’s personal passion for photography led him to document not only his own family and pastimes, but also major events in his community throughout the past half-century.
 Over the years, Rolf has personally transferred tens of thousands of photos to the Yukon archives.
 In 2003, the Yukon Archives declared he and Marg honorary members of the Friends of the Yukon Archives Society in light of their generous donations, including a priceless Hamacher collection which he bought and restored and eventually digitized for use by history buffs the world round.